dmbarbour/awelon/AboutRDP.md

 Potential state models include, but are not limited to:

+* state machines, which react to applied signals
-* demand monitors - report the set of current inputs; can be used statefully via cycles
+* windowed histories - report last N seconds of inputs
-* rolling, windowed history - like demand monitors, but support looking back a few seconds or minutes
-* exponential decay of history - supports looking back indefinitely (in logarithmic space) but with loss of fidelity and precision
-* tuple spaces, albeit tweaked a bit since RDP cannot 'take' a tuple
-* tuple spaces augmented with expiration (this tuple will self-destruct in K seconds), potentially with earlier expiration triggered by someone reading the tuple
-* state machine: switch states when the input signal changes
-* reactive state transition: signals provide a set of time-varying directed edges between nodes; state change is opportunistic; not limited to a static state machine structure
+* tuple spaces variants - write, read, erase, expire tuples
-* reactive term rewriting: the state is a term, and signals provide time-varying rewrite rules (which hopefully converge)
+* term rewrite variants - state is a term; signals provide rewrite rules
-* animated reactive term rewriting: augments reactive term rewriting with special terms that automatically change after a certain amount of time (or perhaps more continuously); may enforce that rewrites take time to prevent divergence

-Animated reactive term rewriting is even expressive enough to model ad-hoc imperative systems - and provides a decent approach to integrate RDP with imperative.
-If augmented further with static rewrite rules or metaprogramming (functions or procedures as terms), RDP developers can even have competitive performance and a more extensible approach to imperative programming.

-(At the very least, animated reactive term rewriting is a proof that RDP developers never need to worry about expressiveness of declarative control.)
+* animated term rewrite - some terms change automatically over time

+It is not difficult to create new state models suitable for RDP.
+And these state models can be very expressive, even Turing complete on their own: animated term rewriting, for example, is excellent for bridging RDP systems with imperative systems (especially if some terms represent procedures).
+However, state models in RDP systems should be isolated: influence of one state upon another should always be expressed through an RDP behavior.

-State in RDP should always be persistent unless there is a good reason to be volatile.
-Some state models are naturally volatile - e.g. a rolling window of history that is only ten seconds deep, or a tuple space where tuples expire after at most three minutes.
-Similarly, if state is associated with a unique volatile identifier (e.g. a session that will expire or can be killed) then a volatile implementation may be acceptable.
-Persistence by default is a valuable property that all RDP systems should provide.
+State in RDP systems is persistent unless there is a natural excuse for it to be volatile.
+A short-lived rolling window of history, or a tuple space where tuples expire after a couple minutes, could easily be volatile.
+But persistence by default is a convenient property. (*Note:* Animated state should continue to be animated while persisted; well designed state must either go passive or enter a predictable loop in absence of influence.)

 #### Distributed Resources, Heterogeneous Computation